JunghoSon/react-ajax-tutorial/README.md

 * Scripts and stylesheets get minified and bundled together to avoid extra network requests.
 * Missing files cause compilation errors instead of 404 errors for your users.
-* Result filenames include content hashes so you don‚Äôt need to worry about browsers caching their old versions.
+* Result filenames include content hashes so you don??ôt need to worry about browsers caching their old versions.

 However there is an **escape hatch** that you can use to add an asset outside of the module system.